About Us Charitable Incorporated Charity number 118563

-The aim then, as it is today, was to encourage amateur performers to approach productions in a new and challenging way, developing and stretching them within a team of like minded individuals.
+The aim then, as it is today, was to encourage amateur performers to approach productions in a new and challenging way, developing and stretching them within a team of like-minded individuals.

-The Society enjoys producing popular, well known pieces, such as the recent highly successful 'The Vicar of Dibley', as well as more experimental productions.
-The South Holland Centre, Spalding is home to the majority of their performances but over the years they have also played in other diverse venues such as churches, gardens and prisons.
+The Society enjoys producing popular, well-known pieces, such as the recent highly successful 'The Vicar of Dibley', as well as more experimental productions.
+The South Holland Centre, Spalding is home to the majority of their performances but over the years they have also played in other diverse venues such as churches, gardens, and prisons.

 Always keen to improve and learn new skills, 'St Nic's Workshops' a series of professional training sessions in association with members of the theatrical industry, including lecturers at RADA, took place in 1998.
 We are looking into the possibility of organising similar workshops in the near future.

-St Nics prides itself on the fact that their members are all willing and able to take on any role within the society, whether it be making the tea or directing.
+St Nics prides itself on the fact that its members are all willing and able to take on any role within the society, whether it be making the tea or directing.
 Those working backstage are considered as important as those on it.
 The members are supported by a group of volunteers who form the committee and work tirelessly to run and develop the society.

-St Nicolas Players are affiliated to NODA, the National Operatic and Dramatic Association.
-NODA was founded in 1899 and has a membership of 2500 amateur theatre groups and 3000 individual enthusiasts throughout the UK, staging musicals, operas, plays, concerts and pantomimes in a wide variety of performing venues, ranging from the country's leading professional theatres to village halls.
+St Nicolas Players are affiliated to NODA, the National Operatic, and Dramatic Association.
+NODA was founded in 1899 and has a membership of 2500 amateur theatre groups and 3000 individual enthusiasts throughout the UK, staging musicals, operas, plays, concerts, and pantomimes in a wide variety of performing venues, ranging from the country's leading professional theatres to village halls.

 In October 2019 St Nicolas Players became a charitable incorporated organisation (Number 1185653) to advance public education and appreciation of dramatic arts and music in South Lincolnshire and the surrounding area by: